rehierl/node-tree-outliner/2-0-core-design/1-0-section-states.md

 to the section's open and presequent to the section's close event.

 **CLARIFICATION**
 Once closed, a section is fully defined/specified.
-That is, because no subsequent node will, by definition, have any further effect on it.
+That is because no subsequent node will, by definition, have any further effect on it.

 <!-- ======================================================================= -->